AndyL86/Portfolio1/README.md

 ### **Contact Us Page**
 ![Contact Us](docs/read-me/contact-us.png)
-* This page will allow the user to join Flukey Feathers
+* This page will allow the user to make an enquiry with Dark Glass Window Tinting
-* The user will be asked to submit their personal details as well as their skill level and what sessions they would be interested in joining
+* The user will be asked to submit their First name, Last name, Email address and their enquiry
-* This will allow Flukey Feathers to then discuss with the user which sessions would be appropriate to them
+* This will allow Dark Glass Window Tinting to get in touch with the customer to provide a quotation for their enquiry
-* A background image is used behind the form.
-This is the same as on the club sessions page for consistency and is inline with the Flukey Feathers club ethos
+* A background image is used behind the form so the user.
+This image displays the tinting process so the user can understand how the process works
 * The page is fully responsive with the form scaling to fit mobile screens

 ## **Future Features to be Added**
-The Flukey Feathers site is currently at the minimum viable product stage.
+The Dark Glass Window Tinting site is currently at the minimum viable product stage.
 Future features to be added to increase site usability include:
-* A Burger Menu Icon added to the Nav bar on mobile devices that produces a drop down menu when tapped so the Nav bar takes up less space
+*
-* A members only area
+*
- * A subs page where members can track what they have paid / what they owe
+ *
- * A news page where bulletins can be posted for upcoming league matches / changes to session venues / times
+ * A news page where bulletins can be posted for upcoming
- * An upcoming events page where members can sign up to Badminton England events.
-E.g. Yonex All English Championships in Birmningham
+ * An upcoming events page where
- * An affiliate links page to various badminton resources / service such as online shops where members can get exclusive discounts through Flukey Feathers
+ * An affiliate links page to various

  ## **Testing**
 I have tested the site in the Chrome, Firefox and Edge browsers, using dev tools to test responsiveness.
 I have also asked users to review on mobiles on both Android and IOS and had no issues fed back.